 Many years ago when I first moved out and was living on my own I found that there were several things I needed to figure out before I could truly stand on my own two feet.
 One of these things was generally feeding myself, a simple concept but it implicated me in the details.
 There is a stereotype that kids in post-secondary live on things like ramen noodles and pizza.
-I was not doomed to fall into that tags however, as I serendipitously discovered a book titled Becoming Vegan: The Complete Guide to Adopting a Healthy Plant-Based Diet.
+I was not doomed to fall into that category however, as I serendipitously discovered a book titled Becoming Vegan: The Complete Guide to Adopting a Healthy Plant-Based Diet.
 It is difficult to recall what made me pick it up, but it was thanks to this work that I became a little more conscious of my health than the stereotypical undergrad.
 Why would anyone want to become vegan?

 From the authors:

 Becoming vegan is an expression of one’s profound reverence for life.
 For some, it is a delicate step towards the preservation of this planet.
 For others, it is a declaration of respect for all living things.
 For many, it reflects a commitment to personal health.
 Whatever the reason, a vegan lifestyle is a huge leap into a world that is very different from the one in which most of us grew up.
 Every step you take towards a more compassionate world is one of celebration.
 We wish you much peace and joy in your journey.
 May Becoming Vegan serve as a powerful ally and traveling companion.1